jperelli/Redmine-Periodic-Task/README.md

 ## Development

-To help developing this plugin there is a Vagrantfile working, you can use it with VirtualBox or with [Vagrant-lxc (I recommend vagrant-lxc)](https://github.com/fgrehm/vagrant-lxc)

-    vagrant plugin install vagrant-lxc
-    vagrant up --provider lxc
-    vagrant ssh -c "/app/redmine/bin/rails server -b0.0.0.0 -p8888"
+Start with `docker compose up --build` and wait until it finishes.
+In other console do `./provision.sh`, this will install initial data for it to be easier to develop.

-Then go to http://192.168.2.100:8888/ and login with
+Then go to http://127.0.0.1:3000/ and login with

     user: admin
     pass: admin

 You should have a project named *project1* with `periodictask` installed

+In order to run the "cron checker": `docker compose exec redmine bundle exec rake redmine:check_periodictasks RAILS_ENV=development`

 ## Authors